Public Domain Day 2020, The Netherlands

 What is Public Domain Day?

 On the 10th of January 2020 we will discuss, look at and listen to the works that are now part of the public domain in The Netherlands and their makers who died in 1949.
 This is the third year in a row that this event is organised.
 The event will be in Dutch.
 It will take place at the Beeld & Geluid in Hilversum, and you can register through this link.

 International celebrations in 2020

 Are you interested in contributing?
-There is also an international survey for people and/or organisations that will be or are interested in organising Public Domain Day in their country.
-Are you interested in contributing in your country?
-Then please fill in the survey.
+There is also an international survey for people and/or organisations that will be or are interested in organising Public Domain Day celebrations in their country.